Japan Crypto Tax Guide 2026

 1. Connect your exchanges and wallets

 Most exchanges have APIs that can allow Koinly to download your transaction history automatically.
 You can also import CSV or Excel files with your transaction history if you prefer that (or if your exchange does not have an API).
+Once imported, you'll have a clear overview of your trades and can use Koinly as a portfolio tracker.

 2. Ensure your account settings are correct for Japan